NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 Framework interaction with Conda environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As just described in :ref:`ref-framework-sample`, when you run the ``mdtf`` executable, among other things, it reads ``pod_list`` in the configuration file and executes POD codes accordingly.
+As described in the previous section, when you run the ``mdtf`` executable, among other things, it reads ``pod_list`` in the configuration file and executes POD codes accordingly.
 For a POD included in the list (referred to as $POD_NAME):

 1. The framework will first try to determine whether there is a Conda environment named ``_MDTF_$POD_NAME`` under ``$CONDA_ENV_DIR``.
 If yes, the framework will switch to this environment and run the POD.